GalahadXVI/galahadxvi.github.io/src/markdown/optimizing-laravel-middleware-with-cooldowns.md

 ### Race Conditions

 Some keen observers might notice a potentially significant issue in the code - it lacks protection against race conditions.
 For those unfamiliar with the term, a race condition occurs when two requests run simultaneously, and both processes proceed independently because they are unaware of each other.
-While there are more intricacies to race conditions, this provides a general overview.
+There are certainly more intricacies to race conditions but this general concept applies.
 The above code may suffice for the majority use cases, it's not suitable for mission-critical tasks or blocks of code that should only run once.

 To tackle this problem, we can employ the Cache::lock method, which leverages atomic locks to guarantee that the cache operation runs only once.
 Note that atomic locks are only supported by `memcached`, `redis`, `dynamodb`, `database`, `file`, or `array` cache drivers.